The Good News Is: I Can’t Help You.

 You want to act, you sign up with an acting class guru, you learn “the trick” of acting.
 You are an “actor.”

 Here’s the naive expectation: You sign up for an acting class with your guru of choice, you plunk down your Benjamins, the guru shows you a few “tricks” to doing this right, and you emerge from your three to four hour intensive (or five nights of three to four hours) transformed and ready to Do It Professionally.
 Quick and easy.
 Done.
 Just like that “Master Class” series, where you can apparently become an expert by viewing a few videos.

 Yeah, no. That’s not really how it plays out.

 This false expectation of an aspiring actor signing up for an acting class resembles the misplaced expectations of a sick patient making a doctor’s appointment, expecting that magic pill.
 Many “afflicted” with the acting bug seek remedy through some “silver bullet” class.
 “Take this, and you’re cured.”

 Most are looking for this quick fix to their longing for employment and success.
 There’s an industry founded on this concept and too many patients follow along with it compliantly.

 Western medicine is good at dealing with bone breaks and infections- acute problems quickly solved.
-But most of what ails people is chronic in nature but they often receive bandaids rather than a cure.
+But most of what ails people is chronic in nature but they often receive bandaids and analgesics rather than a cure.
 You go to a doctor to treat symptoms, mostly.
-It’s often not the intent to address the complex variables that underpin most diseases, which are chronic and establish over time.
+It’s often not the intent to address the complex underlying variables that cause most diseases, which are chronic and establish over time.
 The western medical system isn’t designed for this kind of healing.
 It’s usually not very good at it.

 An introduction class?
 Sure.
 A way for more advanced actors to excavate and polish their skills, get on their feet and workout with support and insight?
 Great.